Civlac/SRWLED-Wiki/Non-Reactive-Animations.md

 ## Updated Animations

-Some existing animations have been updated to now support palettes as well as the default colours, including the white channel.
+Some existing animations have been updated to now support palettes as well as the default colours, including the white channel (for RGBW strips).
 These are:

 * Bpm
 * Fill Noise